 Courses may be dropped without entry in the final record within two weeks of the first day of classes.
-After that time, and until two weeks before the last class, courses may be dropped only after consultation with the adviser and the course instructor.
+Courses may be dropped only after consultation with the adviser and the course instructor.
 Students must withdraw from courses according to the date published in the University Calendar.
-If the course in question is a nursing course, the student will receive the grade of W. If the course is taken outside the School of Nursing, grade regulations of the appropriate school will apply.
+If the course in question is a nursing course, the student will receive the grade of W (withdrawal).
+If the course is taken outside the School of Nursing, grade regulations of the appropriate school will apply.